lorenazs/InfStatistics-ParA/exponential.md

 theMean <- mean(vectMeans)
 theDensity <- density(vectMeans)
 plot(theDensity)
+abline(v = theMean, col = "blue")
 ```

 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2.png)

-The mean of the simulated data was 5.0054 , which is very close to the theoretical center of the distribution: 1/0.2=5
+The mean of the simulated data was 4.9859 , which is very close to the theoretical center of the distribution: 1/0.2=5

 ### 2. How variable it is and compare it to the theoretical variance of the distribution
 The theoretical variance for the exponential distribution is 1/(lambda*lambda), in this case: 1/(0.2 * 0.2)=25